dansmyers/IntroToCS-Fall-2019/README.md

 1. Be able to write programs using core features of the Java language, including variables, conditionals, methods, and loops.

+2. Be familiar with the principles of object-oriented programming and the advantages of using classes to organize programs.

-2. Be able to write programs that conform to a written specification and are evaluated using automated testing.
+3. Be able to write programs that conform to a written specification and are evaluated using automated testing.

-3. Understand and use methods of sound program design, such as abstraction and stepwise refinement, to design solutions to open-ended programming problems.
+4. Understand and use methods of sound program design, such as abstraction and stepwise refinement, to design solutions to open-ended programming problems.

-4. Read and comprehend program source code.
+5. Read and comprehend program source code.

-5. Be familiar with common terminology from computer science and programming.
+6. Be familiar with common terminology from computer science and programming.

-6. Be familiar with the fundamentals of computer organization, systems, and data representation.
+7. Be familiar with the fundamentals of computer organization, systems, and data representation.

 ## Textbook